rafaelrsilva/viper-base-ios/README.md

 }
 ```

-You also define the way the view UI will be loaded, through the `viewType` property.
-There are three possible values:
+You also define the way the **view UI will be loaded**, through the `viewType` property.
+There are 3 possible values:

 - **Storyboard file**: You just need to inform the name of the storyboard file, without extension, and the bundle, if needed.
 ```swift